-Still, there are growing signs that the Afghan political and military hostilities are starting to wear on the coalition.
+BRUSSELS (AP) — NATO defense leaders gathering here this week remain committed to the war in Afghanistan, according to U.S. and alliance officials, but there are growing signs that the Afghan political and military hostilities against the coalition are starting to wear on the coalition.

-Compounding the insider attack threat is a recent spike in political tensions between Afghanistan’s government leaders and the U.S.
+Compounding those military threats, however, is a recent spike in political tensions between Afghanistan’s government leaders and the U.S.

 Afghan President Hamid Karzai complained that the war effort is wrongheaded, and that coalition forces are not fighting the right enemy.